septianscp/doctor-apointment/README.md

 ## Introduction
-the design made by **Lokanaka Studio** (https://www.figma.com/community/file/1106038596434269509) and converted into react native apps
+the design made by **Lokanaka Studio** ( if you like their work you can contact via **hello.lokanaka@gmail.com**) https://www.figma.com/community/file/1106038596434269509) and converted into react native apps

 ## Getting Started
 Follow these steps to set up and run the project locally: